Social Icons

 P is for "Pell-Mell"

-Not by sitting on the dirty drain
+Not from sitting on a dirty drain

-Or by hiding somewhere behind the train.
+Neither hiding behind the train

-Nor I will cry in the rain
+I won't cry in the rain

 For my tears will be in vain

-The eyes that sees me will feel no pain;
+Eyes that see me feel no pain;

-Although I don't want them to gain
+But I don't want them to gain

 The pain that flows through my vein